michaelferrell/bare-bones/README.md

 Bare Bones
 ===========

-Screw floats, forget Bootstrap and Foundation, and equip your website with a flex-based CSS layout for that perfect responsive design we all know and love.
+Screw floats, we have seen enough of Bootstrap and Foundation, so equip your website with a flex-based CSS layout for that perfect responsive design we all know and love.

 How To Use